 Royal Academy of Engineering Industrial Secondments Scheme

 Funds for secondment into a UK industry host, in order to gain experience that will benefit teaching (the secondee can also pursue a research project at the same time).
 Provides salary cost paid pro-rata for the secondment period.
 Up to 6 months FT or 1 year PT.
-Annual call with May closing date.
+Annual call with January deadline.